 It is the responsibility of the water system to make sure that all users are aware of what is going on with their water system and that their health is being protected.
 Following emergencies, depressurization (even if localized and temporary), certain repairs, unauthorized bulk water hauling, confirmed E. coli detection, and other issues that may arise and adversely impact health of system users, a precautionary boil water notice will be required.
 In some instances, the Division will mandate a precautionary boil, but water systems should implement a precautionary boil water notice if they think there is a chance that the sanitary quality of the water in the water system has been compromised in any way.

-Hand delivery of the notice to every user as soon as a situation arises is often the best method, but other options such as Front Porch Forum, Facebook, E-mail, website posting, press releases and enrollment of the water system and its users in the VT-Alert system may all be used to ensure every user is informed in a timely manner.
+Hand delivery of the notice to every user as soon as a situation arises is often the best method, but other options such as Front Porch Forum, Facebook, E-mail, website posting, press releases and enrollment of the water system and its users in the VT-Alert system may all be used in conjunction with direct delivery to ensure every user is informed in a timely manner.
 No matter what method or methods are used, the system needs to be confident that the notice has reach all users of the system.

 Please go to the Regional Offices Program page to find a map for our regional offices.
 The map will link to information about the Montpelier, Essex Junction, Rutland, Springfield, and St. Johnsbury offices.
 Our main office is in Montpelier.

 If you wish to contact DWGWPD staff, call the numbers as listed or send an email to staff.
 You may also contact us by leaving a message on our main line: 802-828-1535.
 Montpelier office fax number is 802-828-1541.

 If you wish to meet with staff at the National Life building please call ahead to arrange a time, so staff can greet you in the lobby.
 All visitors are required to sign in and obtain a visitor's badge.